 In 1959, Chevrolet completely redesigned the Impala with a longer and wider body, and more aggressive styling elements.
 The dual headlamps are now in line with the grille, and large scoops sit above them at the edges of the hood.
 Long fins run along the sides of the car and terminate in a sharp point at the rear corners.

-The easiest way to spot a '59 Impala is by looking for its distinctive teardrop-shaped taillights.
+The easiest model year changes to spot on a '59 Impala are its distinctive teardrop-shaped taillights.
 Models before and after this year used small, round lights, but 1959 was the only year with these special lights.

 1960 Impala Identification